 With the rise of more and more black women breaking away from traditional 9-5s to become their own bosses, the CEO is getting a revamp as the SHEeo.
+CEOs are forging their own paths, blazing their own trails, and turning their passion into a profit.
+Curious to know how she does it?
 In the Meet The SHEeo series, we talk to melanated mavens leveling up and glowing up, all while redefining what it means to be a boss.

 What inspired you to start your brand?

 After working several corporate buying jobs, I still felt unfulfilled and like I wasn't walking in my purpose.
 I didn't know how things would turn out after launching.
 I simply knew I was a lover of fashion and loved seeing the confidence women exuded when they got dressed up, so I stepped out on faith and made my fashion dreams come to life.

 What was your a-ha moment that brought your idea into reality?

 I always assumed starting a business was an excessive amount of money, but once I began to research I realized it wasn't and since I had a background of being a retail buyer and fashion stylist, I was like, 'Oh I can totally do this!'

 Who is your ideal customer?

 Her name is Jurnee.
 She is a modern day renaissance woman on the go.
 She's shifting throughout the day and night and she needs versatile fashion pieces that move with her.
 From kids' soccer games, to brunch with the girls to date night, she's got style, class, a schedule, and NO TIME to change in between it all.

 My business is different because I really keep my customer (Jurnee) top of mind.
 Everything is focused on her lifestyle and what she needs.
 From assortment decisions, to pricing, etc, she is top of mind.
 So I would say my business is different because it is customer-focused versus focusing on the latest trends.

 What obstacles did you have to overcome while launching and growing your brand?
 How were you able to overcome them?